 {personal_detail}.
 British English.
 Tone: like a long-time friend, not a

-Three failure modes show up in every artist’s output until they consciously stop them:
+Five failure modes show up in every artist’s output until they consciously stop them.
+We’ve seen all five across our own platform marketing and across artist accounts in our network.

 If you’ve never used AI for music marketing properly, this is the smallest viable rollout that proves whether it earns its place in your workflow.
 One week.
 About 4 hours of setup.
 After that, you save 6-10 hours a week on writing if it works for you.